bjbj1217/Beom/content/authors/admin/_index.md

     date_end: ''
     summary: |2-
       Responsibilities include:
-      - **Architect** automatic pipelines for reconstructing patient-specific anatomical structures from CT images
-        - Impact: replaced the company's reliance on third-party software, resulting in an estimated **$470,000/year** savings in licensing fees, reduced processing time per case by **30%**, and enabled control over data privacy and regulatory compliance in a medical imaging workflow.
+      - **Architect** automatic pipelines for reconstructing patient-specific anatomical structures from CT images, replacing the company's reliance on third-party software, resulting in an estimated **$400,000/year** savings in licensing fees, reducing processing time per case by **30%**, and enabling control over data privacy and regulatory compliance in a medical imaging workflow.
       - **Build and maintain** machine learning models for various tasks including *landmark detection, 3D image segmentation, point-cloud clustering*, etc.
       - **Develop** applications that enable verification and validation of outputs of automatic pipelines
+      - **Developed** an internal automation tool for clinical measurement extraction from CT scans, and led end-to-end validation, verification, and documentation to support successful **FDA 510(k) clearance** in collaboration with cross-functional teams.
   - position: Data Science Engineer
     company_name: DASI Simulations
     company_url: 'https://dasisim.ai'